rashid56156/Github-Repo-Search/README.md

 Scroll to the bottom to fetch another 10 repositories and so on.

 ## TechStack
 The project uses Kotlin language.
-For network requests, it uses Retrofit for network calls.
+It uses Retrofit for network calls.
-Dagger2 has been used for Dependency injection.
+Dagger2 is used for Dependency injection.
 LiveData and Kotlin Coroutines are also used in the project.

 ## Screenshots